ionutvilie/ibm-admin-tools/README.md

-# ibm_mq_tools
-Middleware administration tolls
+# IBM administration tolls

-This is work in progres.
-For now it can be used as example.
+Work in progres - can be used as example.

 ```sh